cilium/cilium.io/src/posts/2019-06-24-bpf-copyright/index.md

 tags:
   - eBPF
   - copyright
-ogSummary: "We found Calico using Cilium's eBPF code without proper attribution or license compliance.
-We're fully transparent and offer dual-licensing."
+ogSummary: "It was brought to our attention that some of the new eBPF code committed to the Calico repository is violating the license of source code in the Cilium repository.
+We follow open source best practices and choose a public forum for the sake of transparency."
 ---

 # TL;DR